BGN-for-ASNA/BIR/README.md

 ---

 ## One Mental Model.
-Two Languages.
+Three Languages.

 Whether you prefer R's formula syntax or Python's object-oriented approach, **BayesianInference (BI)** unifies the experience.